izzy-robinson/msc-thesis/MATLAB Code.md

 ```

-### Finding the Maximally Violating States and Measurements
+### Finding the maximally violating states and measurements

 ```matlab